mark-tasaka/C-SFML-Alleyway-Clone-Game/README.md

 ----------------------

+Update 1.05: 2021-02-26

+Add the stage transition functionality (Start Game to Play Game, etc.) to the game.

 Update 1.04: 2021-02-25

 New graphics have been added for the 'start game', 'pause game' and 'game over' stages.
 More functionality has been added to the program.